sportnginlegacy/hubstats/README.md

  - Team Two
  - Team Three
 ```

+Also, the GitHub API token in `octokit.yml` should be a member of all of the teams listed.

 ## Testing
 All of the automated tests are written in RSpec.
 To run these tests, run the following commands, assuming that there are two already existent local databases titled `hubstats_development` and `hubstats_test`: